-What is Point-to-Point Encryption?
+What is Point-to-Point Encryption (P2PE)?

 Why PCI Compliance Matters

-Compliance with PCI standards protects customers’ credit card information, keeping them safe from a devastating amount of loss, credit damage and frustration.
+Compliance with PCI standards protects customers’ credit card information, keeping them safe from a devastating amount of loss, credit damage, and frustration.
 It also protects merchants from the hefty fines associated with compromised information.
-Many retailers may be concerned with the immediate costs of the technology and features required to comply with PCI standards, but in the long term, protecting credit card information is crucial to avoiding the liability that could cost millions should a security breach occur.
+Many merchants may be concerned with the immediate costs of the technology and features required to comply with PCI standards, but in the long term, protecting credit card information is crucial to avoiding the liability that could cost millions should a security breach occur.